Skip to main content

 • Qualifying for a career change

-Master's degrees are more in demand than ever.
-In fact, employment in occupations requiring a master's degree is projected to grow by 13.6% through 2031, according to BLS.* That's the fastest growth of any education level.
+Master's degrees are in higher demand than ever, according to BLS.* In fact, employment in occupations requiring a master's degree is projected to grow by 12.1% from 2023 to 2033, BLS said.* That's the fastest growth of any education level.

-Within each of these disciplines—and others, such as social sciences, liberal arts and STEM—you can narrow in on the subject that interests you most.
-Some colleges, such as Southern New Hampshire University (SNHU), have more than 100 master’s degrees available for you to explore and choose from.
+Within each of these disciplines — and others, such as social sciences, liberal arts and STEM — you can narrow in on the subject that interests you most.
+Some colleges, such as SNHU, have dozens of master’s degrees available for you to explore and choose from.

 • MS in Criminal Justice – Focus on advanced counterterrorism or public safety administration in your quest to make your mark within the U.S. justice system